HugoSenetaire/stylegan2-pytorch/README.md

 We sample from a folder whose path is FOLDER_PATH + _mask.
 The name of the mask of an image should be the exact same name of the original image inside the mask folder.

+There is two types of mask enforcer one based on saturation and one bsaed on the results obtained with a zero noise.
+To change the mask enforcer, one should use the following option :

+> --mask_enforcer saturation
+> --mask_enforcer zero_based

 ### Networks:
 #### Discriminator type :